 What is Gum Disease?

 Gum disease is any disease that affects the periodontal tissue, including the alveolar bone, which supports tooth roots, and the gums around your teeth that you see every time you look in the mirror.
 The early stage of gum disease is called gingivitis and is reversible with proper care of the gums and teeth.
 As periodontal disease progresses, however, damage can be irreversible.
-Advanced gum disease, also known as periodontitis, can lead to bone loss, detachment of gums from teeth, extreme swelling and bleeding of the gums, and tooth loss.
+Advanced gum problems, also known as periodontitis, can lead to bone loss, detachment of gums from teeth, extreme swelling and bleeding of the gums, and tooth loss.
 The same immune responses that try to protect your body from gum disease can end up harming your cognitive function, as discussed above.

 Avoiding Gum Disease